Fairborn Municipal Court - Fairborn Daily Herald

 Dec.
 28

-Joshua M. Kolley, 209 Hart St., Dayton, guilty petty theft, $365 fines, 180 days, 164 suspended.
+Mindy L. Reese, 1518 Coventry Road, Dayton, guilty petty theft, $365 fines, 180 days, 180 suspended.
 No future similar violations two years.
-Supervised community control up to two years.
+Supervised community control two years.
+Good behavior two years.
+Banned from Kohls for two years.

+Ricky L. Moore, 1953 Riverside Drive, Dayton, guilty petty theft, $265 fines, 180 days, 180 suspended.
+No future similar violations for two years.
+Two years supervised probation.
 Good behavior for two years.
-Banned from Home Depot for two years.

-Melanie A. Baker, 1900 Spangler Road Lot 24, Fairborn, guilty petty theft, $265 fines, 180 days, 179 suspended.
-Two years no future similar violations.
-Two years good behavior.
-Up to two years supervised probation.
-Assessment for drug/alcohol with follow-up.
-Banned from Kohls for two years.
+Jessica D. Reeves, 1538 Glendale Drive, Fairborn, guilty menacing, $265 fines, 30 days, 28 suspended.
+Good behavior for two years.
+No future similar violations for two years.

-Arthur S. Hill, 621 N. Upland Ave., Dayton, no contest petty theft, $365 fines, 180 days, 178 suspended.
+Kristy L. Martin, 256 W. Garland Ave., Fairborn, guilty attempted assault, $315 fines, 90 days, 78 suspended.
 No future similar violations two years.
 Good behavior two years.
-Banned from Kohl’s For two years.
+Supervised community control two years.

+Amy M. Vanhoose, 1903 Pennsylvania Drive, Xenia, guilty possession of drugs, $265 fines, 180 days, 168 suspended.
+No future similar violations for two years.
+Supervised probation for two years.
+Good behavior for two years.

+Mark A. Brown, 226 Euclid Ave., Springfield, guilty reckless operation, $365 fines, 30 days, 30 suspended.
+No future similar violations for one year.

 Fairborn Municipal Court report compiled from completed cases occurring in Beavercreek and Fairborn.
 Some court reports will only appear online due to space constraints.